Status

 This webpage will be updated with current and upcoming traffic advisories and construction information.
 The project was advertised under MassDOT’s Design-Build Program and awarded to Skanska USA and Jacobs Engineering in May 2025.

-- Continuing construction of the temporary access platform on the north side of the Merrimack River and preparing the existing work zone on the south side.
+- Continuing construction of the temporary access platform on the north side of the Merrimack River and preparing the existing work zone on the south side including a construction access road.

-- Mobilizing cranes, barges, and construction equipment to the north side work zone and into the Merrimack River.
+- Mobilizing cranes, barges, and construction equipment into the Merrimack River.

-- Conducting test borings in the river at future bridge pier locations.
+- Conducting test borings and soil sampling in the river at future bridge pier locations.

-- National Grid will relocate electrical utilities along the north side of Pawtucket Boulevard at the Rourke Bridge.
+- National Grid will relocate electrical utilities along the north side of Pawtucket Boulevard at the Rourke Bridge and along Middlesex Street between the Collegiate Charter School of Lowell entrance and Cornell Street.

-- Crane mobilization to the work zone on the north side of the river and National Grid work on Pawtucket Boulevard will begin as early as Monday, March 2.
+- National Grid work on Pawtucket Boulevard will begin as early as Monday, April 13.

 - Typical work hours are between 7:00 a.m. and 5:00 p.m., Monday through Friday, unless otherwise noted.

-- All activities are expected to continue through March 2026, weather permitting, and are subject to change.
-Mobilization of the marine equipment is weather-dependent and will begin once ice breaks up on the Merrimack River.
+- All activities are expected to continue through Spring 2026, weather permitting, and are subject to change.

 - Police details and appropriate signage will be deployed to assist traffic flow around the work zones when necessary.